4 Geometry operations

 dst = rasterio.open('output/dem_resample_nearest.tif', 'w', **dst_kwargs)

 Finally, we reproject using function rasterio.warp.reproject.
-Note that the source and destination are specified using rasterio.band applied on either the file connection, reflecting the fact that we operate on a specific layer of the rasters.
-The resampling method being used here is nearest neighbor resampling (rasterio.enums.Resampling.nearest):
+Note that the source and destination are specified using rasterio.band applied on both file connections, reflecting the fact that we operate on a specific layer of the rasters.
+The resampling method being used here is nearest neighbor resampling (rasterio.enums.Resampling.nearest).

 rasterio.warp.reproject(